London Paddington station: Services

-Platform 7 is dedicated to the Heathrow Express.
+Platforms 6 and 7 are dedicated to the Heathrow Express.
 Flight information display screens for airline passengers are provided at the Heathrow Express ticket office near these platforms.
 An integrated timetable is offered between Paddington and Rosslare Europort in Ireland via the Stena Line ferry from Fishguard Harbour railway station with through ticketing to stations and a daily morning and evening service in both directions, changing at Newport, Cardiff or Swansea.
 This route has been in existence since 1906.

 Paddington is the terminus for suburban trains to West London, Thames Valley, Reading, and Didcot, operated by Great Western Railway.

 The general off peak service pattern in trains per hour (tph) is: